tensorflow/ecosystem/distribution_strategy/README.md

 Please first read the [documentation](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/distribute/README.md#multi-worker-training) of Distribution Strategy for multi-worker training.
-We also assume that readers of this page have background of [Google Cloud](https://cloud.google.com/) and its [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+We also assume that readers of this page have experience with [Google Cloud](https://cloud.google.com/) and its [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

 This directory contains the following file: